archipelagoing/Tenue/MyIdeaValue.md

 - Navigable
 - Expressive

-Sillage transforms fragrance from an object into an identity network.
+tenue transforms fragrance from an object into an identity network.

 ---